Turing-04/Turing-04/README.md

 I also enjoy taking part in CTFs (Capture The Flag), I've competed on my own as 'Turing-04' and now 'Enigmatix' but also with swiss teams Polygl0ts and Flagbot.
-I still have a lot to learn however and it's always fun to take part in new competitions to learn new things."
+I still have a lot to learn however and it's always fun to take part in new competitions to learn new things.
 ```

 <!--